hamidnd/nonlinear-dynamics-algorithms/README.md

 # nonlinear-dynamics-algorithms
-deterministic rules describing how some quantity changes in time as future evolution of the behaviors patterns emerge as the system evolves with and sensitivity on initial conditions being the indication of chaos.
+Deterministic rules describe how some quantity changes in time as the future evolution of the behaviours and patterns emerge as the system evolves, such that sensitivity on initial conditions is an indication of chaos.
+These models range from deterministic but chaotic models to deterministic repetitive forms through to non-deterministic stochastic.
 Hence, dynamical systems cannot be solved analytically and have to be solved qualitatively &amp; numerically using computational approaches